Canada’s Intellectual Property Firm

 Authored byUrszula Wojtyra and Reagan Seidler

-Update: The Federal Court updated the Guidelines on May 18, 2021, which can be found here
+Update: The Federal Court has updated the Guidelines on November 28, 2024.

 The Federal Court has released a new consolidated practice direction, Case and Trial Management Guidelines for Complex Proceedings.
 The Guidelines apply to complex proceedings or those expected to require five or more trial days, with additional rules for actions under the Patented Medicines (NOC) Regulations (PMNOC actions).
 The Guidelines consolidate the following existing practice directions and guidelines, which remain on the Federal Court’s website: